Mayank07-HP/github-topic-graphQl/README.md

 - Refactoring:

   - Make component for error text
-  - Component for loading page.
+  - Component for loader .

 - Additional Features:
   - Using typescripts in order to Tightly couple everything with graph ql.